ERGO-Code/HiGHS/docs/src/callbacks.md

 # Callbacks

 The HiGHS callback allows user actions to be performed within HiGHS.
 There is one generic callback method that can be defined by a user, with specific callback scenarios communicated to the user via a parameter.
+It can be given any name and, below, is called `userCallback`.
 Its definition is

 ```bash
 void userCallback(const int callback_type,